ghi-electronics/Docs/brainpad/courses/programming/vb/variables_and_nested_statements.md

 result = 5 + count
 ```

 In the above example, we create two variables one named `count`, which in our code is then set to 5, and one named `result` which is empty.
-The last line of code, takes the `count` variable and adds `5` then stores the total in the variable we created named `result`
+The last line of code takes the `count` variable and adds `5` then stores the total in the variable we created named `result`.

 You can also use the same variable in an equation to increment that variable.
 Like in the code below.